cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. &nbsp; API Authentication and Validation
 1. &nbsp; ExecuteUpdate on linked Songs item in Playlists?
 See code.
 1. &nbsp; Program Logic? of Locking Playlist 1 as internal "All Songs" Playlist"?
 Does this go in the API, Interface, or Repository? ...
 I Feel like this should be in the repository so that incoming API calls can't Fubar a database?
-Deleting from Allsongs would also be different, in that it will just be added back next time it scans.... shouldn't we mark it deleted and hide it instead?
+Deleting from All Songs would also be different, in that it will just be added back next time it scans.... shouldn't we mark it deleted and hide it instead?
 Or is this getting too much into the program logic arena?
 And should go into a shared program logic?
 But then how do you add that to an API, such that the raw API doesn't fubar working Db Systems and other shared applications?
 ---
 1. &nbsp; What is the correct place to put the second window's initialization code?
 1. &ensp; What is the correct way to Check that a window element is open and finished rendering before trying to access it?